 We’re all busy.
 We live and work in a world that is filled with constant demands that steal your time and attention.
 Which leaves us with little time to sit back and relax.

-Leading into Christmas, every man and his dog seems to want a reno or extension done.
-The best part is… they’ve called you a month out from Christmas to have it done in a couple of weeks so they can host their family for lunch on Christmas day leaving you with no time to get anything done, let alone started.
+Leading into holidays, every man and his dog seems to want a reno or extension done.
+The best part is… they’ve called you a month out from D-day to have it done in a couple of weeks so they can host their family for lunch on Christmas day leaving you with no time to get anything done, let alone started.

 Every minute counts!
 The good news is you can shave a heap of time wasting off your day by working more effectively.
-Use these five tips to save time over the busy Christmas period and gain another satisfied customer.
+Use these five time saving tips over the busy period and gain another satisfied customer.

 Group similar tasks back-to-back

 It takes most people several minutes to get into a productive mental groove geared toward a specific type of task. [i] So, it makes sense to pair similar tasks back-to-back in order to minimise the lag of starting and picking up another task.
 Completing similar tasks together will increase your efficiency and in turn will give you a great sense of achievement once you’ve knocked off these tasks.
 Cue smoko break…

 If there is a smarter way of doing something…do it!
 When we say shortcuts, we don’t mean the type of shortcuts that someone else is going to have to fix later.
 We’re talking about productive shortcuts – one’s that save time in the long run.
 The key here is to look for simpler ways to complete a task.
 For example if you use a computer for work, learn the keyboard shortcuts on programs that you use regularly.
 If you have a heap of tasks that need to be done by knock off time, delegate some of your tasks to someone else.
 Is there a quicker way to cut out traffic and get to site earlier so you can get your day started?